clisweden/coracle_shiny/tutorials/README.md

 ##### 7. MeSH/Keywords

 The MeSH/Keywords filter consists of two sub-filters with the default relationships set as intersection (AND) between them.
 In the first sub-filter entitled “Enter MeSH(s) [OR]”, multiple MeSH terms could be inputted with the relationship set to union (OR), while the second sub-filter entitled “Enter MeSH(s) [AND]”, additional MeSH terms can be inputted with the relationship of intersection (AND).
 The final output from the simultaneous (AND) and (OR) MeSH/Keywords filtering facilitates a more advanced keywords search.
-For example, if users would like to search publications related to ACE2 in children only, search terms such as "COVID-19", "ACE2", and "SARS” could be added in “Enter MeSH(s) [OR]”, and “child” in “Enter MeSH(s) [AND]”.
+For example, if users would like to search publications related to ACE2 in **COVID-19**, **SARS-CoV-2** or **SARS**, search terms such as **"COVID-19"**, **"Syndromesevere acute respiratory syndrome coronavirus 2"** or **"Severe Acute Respiratory Syndrome"** could be added in “Enter MeSH(s) [OR]”, and **angiotensin converting enzyme 2** in “Enter MeSH(s) [AND]”.
 The default of “Enter MeSH(s) [OR]” is all keywords, and “Enter MeSH(s) [AND]” is null, so the overall default of “MeSH/Keywords” is all keywords.
+Please note that MeSH term names are the official term names from [MeSH database](https://www.ncbi.nlm.nih.gov/mesh).
+User could search MeSH term names by fuzzy text search in [MeSH database](https://www.ncbi.nlm.nih.gov/mesh).

 ##### 8. Customized PMID